Devaniti/blog.boolka.dev/_posts/2024-03-30-Introduction-to-GPU-Programming-with-D3D12-Intro.markdown

 lang: en
 ---

-# Introduction to GPU Programming with D3D12: Intro

 This is the first part of a series about GPU programming with D3D12.
 This series will cover how and why you would run code on a GPU, as well as some adjacent topics.

 ## Intended audience